samwilson129/simplex-real-time-audio-streamer/README.md

 sudo dnf install -y portaudio-devel alsa-lib-devel gcc

-3) copy sender , receiver and relay_server c files onto any three pcs , and change the ip-address in the sender file to that of receiver pc ip .
+3) copy sender , receiver and relay_server c files onto any three pcs , and change the ip-address in the sender file and receiver file to the relay_server pc ip .

 4) compile programs on all three pcs using below commands on sender , receiver , relay_server side terminals in their directories respectively using below commands ->